andy-k/wolges/README.txt

 does not define how strings are parsed into tiles as that is a non-deterministic process in the general case and is only useful when building the word graph.

+bites implements a value type that stores bytes.
+Assuming usize is 64 bits, a Vec takes 24 bytes and heap, and a boxed slice takes 16 bytes and heap.
+Given that a typical rack is just 7 bytes, storing 10000 moves takes too much space and runtime overhead.
+Bytes is the same size as a boxed slice (16 bytes, for alignment benefits) but stores small byte slices (up to 15 bytes) inline, regaining cache locality and reserving heap usage only for longer slices.

 board_layout encodes the board dimension and the premiums layout.
 Most squares are face-value squares.
 This also decides where the star is.